Dairth History, Family Crest & Coats of Arms

-Picts.
+The chronicles of the Dairth family reach back into Scottish history to an ancient tribe known as the Picts.
 The ancestors of the Dairth family lived in the barony of Airth in Stirlingshire.
 "The Gaelic term ard, or ardhé, signifying a hill, is supposed to have given the name to this place, in which the eminence called the Hill of Airth is a conspicuous feature, and forms a striking contrast to the level district by which it is surrounded."
-CITATION[CLOSE]

 Early Origins of the Dairth family